Widdi97/Spoty/help.md

 OPTIONS:
-    -d, --device <DEVICE>
-            Specifies the spotify device to use

     -f, --format <FORMAT>
             There are multiple format specifiers you can use: %a: artist, %b: album, %p: playlist, %t: track, %h: show,
             %f: flags (shuffle, repeat, like), %s: playback status, %v: volume, %d: current device.
-Example: spt pb -s -f 'playing on %d at %v%' [default: %f %s %t - %a] --transfer <DEVICE>
+Example: spt pb -s -f 'playing on %d at %v%' [default: %f %s %t - %a]
-            Transfers the playback to new DEVICE

     -v, --volume <VOLUME>
             Sets the volume of a device to VOLUME (1 - 100)